-The FIC contains an onboard 2 MB logger.
+The F/IC contains an onboard 64KB logger.
 The sampling rate and trip conditions for the onboard logger are set in the "FIC Logger" section of the "Setup" window.
 The sampling rate can be set from 10mS to 1275mS.
-Sampling every 10mS will give four minutes of data.
-Sampling every 1275mS will give 21 days of data.
+Sampling every 10mS will give 10.23 seconds of data.
+Sampling every 1275mS will give 21.73 minutes of data.
 In order to start internal logging, all the trip conditions must be met and the "User Switch Input" must be grounded.
 (Note: When using the "User Switch Input" in the "Dual Calibration" mode, the "Logger Trigger" is always on by default.)
 To download data from the Internal logger, go to Logger>Download FIC and save the file to the PC.
 Logged files are saved as delimited text files.